-- 5. Push and hold ASSOCIATE toggle switch up, then push and hold green POWER button. - The green POWER button is located on the bottom of the remote (transmitter). - All four operation lights should light for a second or two, then TX (transmit) will blink rapidly. - 6.
-Continue to hold the ASSOCIATE switch and POWER button and turn key to the RUN/ON (1) position. - 7.
-Release the ASSOCIATE switch and POWER button when all four operation lights illuminate. - 8.
-The TX (transmit) and RX (receive) should be blinking. - Remote transmitter and receiver should now be paired.
+5. Push and hold ASSOCIATE toggle switch up, then push and hold green POWER button.

+The green POWER button is located on the bottom of the remote (transmitter).

+All four operation lights should light for a second or two, then TX (transmit) will blink rapidly.

+- 6. Continue to hold the ASSOCIATE switch and POWER button, twist e-stop on the main control panel counterclockwise to "pop" it up to position for normal operation of the unit. - 7.
+Immediately release the ASSOCIATE switch and POWER button. - 8.
+All four operation lights should light, then TX (transmit) and RX (receive) should be blinking.
+The TX light may appear to be faster and constant, and the RX not quite so much -- that is normal. - 8.
+Remote transmitter and receiver should now be paired.
 Start machine and check remote functions to ensure proper operation